bcgsc/ntJoin/README.md

 Notes:
 	- Ensure the lists of reference assemblies and weights are in the same order, and that both are space-separated
 	- Ensure all assembly files are in the current working directory
-        - All input assembly files must be in single-line fasta format
 ```

 Running `ntJoin help` prints the help documentation.